Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Here’s how it works: as you complete the audio lessons and various reinforcement exercises within the program, Rocket’s tech records your speech and then uses Google to determine the accuracy of your pronunciation of French words on a scale from 1 to 100.

-It’s actually pretty amazing awesome.
+It’s actually pretty amazing.
 The instant feedback is super useful for ensuring you’re pronouncing words correctly and using the language properly.
 In my opinion, it’s one of the better uses of speech software out there (even better than the tech from Babbel).

 Focus On Grammar